Blissfulbritt

 IMG_6868.jpg

 Cornelia also ended up staying another day because her train to Salzburg was delayed.
-Coti headed off to Munich, and Cornelia and I soaked up on final day in Slovenia together.
+Coti headed off to Munich, and Cornelia and I soaked up one final day in Slovenia together.
 Day four we walked to Metelkova, an alternative district of artists, hippies, students, punks, and creative minds aggregating in an old military headquarters.
 The street art was worth the walk to Metelkova.

 IMG_6858.jpg